bnclabs/gofast/docs/gettingstarted.md

         }
     })
 ```

+RequestCallback spawn a go-routine to scan the db.
+This is because callbacks
+in gofast cannot block and should return immediately.
+Instead of spawning a
+go-routine, callback can send a message to worker pools to avoid spawn-kill
+overheads.

+RequestCallback, in this case, return a StreamCallback function.
+This is
+because server allows remote to cancel the request at any point.
+And because
+server expects only a close signal from remote it does not interpret the
+BinMessage argument.

 Note that either node can request a stream from remote node.
 Once
 request is initiated with remote, either node can send (aka stream)